Looking for a simple way to create image hotspots using Elementor?

 Adding the Image Hotspot Widget

-You can add Image Hotspot Widget anywhere on your website, on any page, and even within the posts also.
+You can add an Image Hotspot Widget anywhere on your website, on any page, and even within the posts.

 Now go to your WordPress dashboard and click Pages.
 Now select the page where you want to add the image hotspot widget and edit the page with Elementor.

-Once you are in the editor, drag and drop the image hotspot widget, make sure to check the PP icon on the upper right corner of the widget.
+Once you are in the editor, drag and drop the image hotspot widget; check the PP icon on the upper right corner of the widget.

 Customizations in Content Tab of Image Hotspots Widget

 Content tab of the image widget includes three customization options: Image, Hotspots, and Tooltip Settings.

 From the Image subsection, you can upload the image of your choice.
-In the Hotspots sub-selection, you can set your hotspots card, and in the Tooltip subsection, you get additional options such as Trigger, Global Position, Distance, etc.
+In the Hotspots sub-selection, you can set your hotspot card, and in the Tooltip subsection, you get additional options such as Trigger, Global Position, Distance, etc.

-After uploading your preferable image, you need to set hotspot cards.
+After uploading your preferable image, you need to set up hotspot cards.
 Click on the first hotspot card to view more options.

 A hotspot card contains three options: General, Tooltip, and Style.

 General Tab includes multiple options.
 From here, you can set the icon type for hotspots.
 Choose Text, upload an SVG or select Icon from the icon library.

-Now the most important option, Position.
-In the general tab, you get the option to set the position of hotspots.
-Set the bar or adjust the number to place hotspots at the desired location on the image.
+Now the essential option, Position.
+In the general tab, you can set the position of hotspots, set the bar, or adjust the number to place hotspots at the desired location on the image.

 From Tooltip Tab, you can set the content for tooltips.
 Enable the tooltip toggle, set the tooltip position, and add a name for your tooltip.